caltechlibrary/datatools/README.md

 + [csv2json](docs/csv2json/) - a tool to take a CSV file and convert it into a JSON array or a list of JSON blobs one per line
 + [csv2mdtable](docs/csv2mdtable/) - a tool to render CSV as a Github Flavored Markdown table
++ [csv2tab](docs/csv2tab/) - a tool to take a CSV file and convert to tab separated values
 + [csv2xlsx](docs/csv2xlsx/) - a tool to take a CSV file and add it as a sheet to a Excel Workbook
 + [csvcleaner](docs/csvcleaner/) - normalize a CSV file by column and row including trimming spaces and removing comments
 + [csvcols](docs/csvcols/) - a tool for formatting command line arguments into CSV row of columns or filtering CSV rows for specific columns